pbklink/motif-core/etc/motif-core.api.md

     listId: string;
     // (undocumented)
     get referencable(): boolean;
 }

+// Warning: (ae-missing-release-tag) "WatchmakerListModule" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export namespace WatchmakerListModule {
+    // (undocumented)
+    export function initialiseStatic(): void;
+}

+// Warning: (ae-missing-release-tag) "WatchmakerListRequestAcknowledgeDataMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class WatchmakerListRequestAcknowledgeDataMessage extends DataMessage {
+    constructor();
+    // (undocumented)
+    static readonly typeId = DataMessageTypeId.WatchmakerListRequestAcknowledge;
+}

 // Warning: (ae-missing-release-tag) "WatchmakerPublishDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)